-Click Reset password, and then insert your password reset disk (or other removable media).
+Click Reset password, and then insert your password reset disk or USB flash drive.

 Log on with the new password.
 If you forget your password again, you can use the same password reset disk.
 You don't need to make a new one.

 For information about changing your password, see Change your Windows password.